- Safe Return to Campus

 Late Schedule Adjustments

-A. The late schedule adjustment form must be sent to our office in person or by fax.
-We will inform you of the pre-payment amount, which is required for all late schedule adjustments.
-Please keep in mind the amount of the pre-payment is an ESTIMATE.
+As part of the approval process, you (the student) will need to sign that you acknowledge responsibility for any additional charges the changes may cause.
 It will be your responsibility to ensure that all charges are paid by checking your account on Patriot Web after the class registration is complete.
 If additional fees are due, it is the student’s responsibility to make the payment or incur additional penalties.

 A: Please refer to the Registrar’s Office website for complete instructions on initiating your benefits: http://registrar.gmu.edu/topics/post-911-gi-bill/